niamurrell/jekyll-blog/_posts/2017-08-05-bootcamp-wrapup.md

 ### Object Oriented Programming

 We also covered the basics of OOP, and how to use classes as blueprints to create new objects.
 Coincidentally the keyword `new` comes up a lot!
-Som basics...
+Some basics...

 **Constructor functions** are abstract and modular so that they can be shared and reused within an application.
 By convention, a constructor function will be Capitalized.
 The keyword `new` is used to create a new object from the constructor; it automatically does four things:
 1. Creates an empty object